 We are working domestically and around the world with the United Nations and its partners to achieve the 2030 Sustainable Development Goals (SDGs).
 Domestically, our National Committee on SDGs, established in January 2017, mapped SDG targets to the UAE’s National Agenda, embedding SDG targets in the strategic plans of federal entities.
 The UAE has also reoriented its foreign aid program to align with the SDGs, focusing on those people and regions where aid and assistance is most needed.
-Expo 2021 in Dubai will also drive momentum toward meeting the SDGs by making sustainability a major theme.
+Expo 2020 in Dubai is driving momentum toward meeting the SDGs by making sustainability a major theme.

 At the United Nations, we are working with Member States to address the longstanding shortfall in financing for humanitarian support.
 We also host the International Humanitarian City in Dubai, a critical logistics and supply center for nine UN agencies and dozens of organizations providing development and humanitarian assistance abroad.

 The UAE helps fund UN programs including UNICEF, UNDP, the Office of the UN High Commissioner for Refugees, and the UN Relief and Works Agency for Palestine Refugees (UNRWA), and works through other multilateral organizations to advance additional humanitarian goals.

 The reality of the climate crisis makes it imperative that we invest in future sources of energy on a transformative scale and build global resiliency to address the changes already affecting the world.